-We know many Seattle families will be hitting the highways and byways this Memorial Day Weekend with cars packed full of camping gear.
-But for those families sticking close to home (you know who you are… been there, done that, never again with little ones), we’ve rounded up 11 activities to keep everyone in your crew happy and entertained over the three-day weekend.
+We know many Seattle families will be hitting the highways and mountain passes this Memorial Day Weekend with cars packed full of camping gear.
+But for those families sticking close to home (you know who you are… been there, done that, never again with little ones), we’ve rounded up 12 activities to keep everyone in your crew happy and entertained over the three-day weekend.

 Northwest Folklife Festival & Kindiependent Showcase